AmreshSinha/Spotify-Cards-API/README.md

 ### Help Needed

-- Text Wrap: If the Song Name is too long then text size should decrease and wrap into 2 lines.
+- Text Wrap: If the Song Name is too long, the text size should decrease and wrap into 2 lines.
 Spacing between "SONG" and Song Name, and Song Name and Artist name should change accordingly.
 (Partial Support, Optimization needed)
-- <strike>Theme Color Extraction from image instead of Black as Default Color.</strike> Done Thanks to <a href="https://github.com/delivey">@delivey</a>
+- <strike>Theme Color Extraction from the image instead of Black as the Default Color.</strike> Done Thanks to <a href="https://github.com/delivey">@delivey</a>
 - <strike>Adding Portrait Orientation.</strike> Done Thanks to <a href="https://github.com/delivey">@delivey</a>

 All the Issues are in <a href="https://github.com/AmreshSinha/Spotify-Cards-API/issues">ISSUES</a> section.